Skip to Content

 In Arkansas, apart from diamonds, you can find quartz crystals, amethyst, opals, turquoise, manganese, pearls, amber, petrified wood, bauxite, jasper, rock crystals, garnets, and a wide variety of minerals such as galena, wavellite, cinnabar, antimony, diopside, epidote, apatite, sphene, among many others.

-But what are the best-digging sites in Arkansas, and what can you find there?
-Let’s take you on a journey throughout Arkansas, and present to you some of the best rockhounding sites in this state, what you can find, and other state rules and facts!
+But what are the best digging sites in Arkansas, and what can you find there?
+Let’s take you on a journey throughout Arkansas and present some of the best rockhounding sites, what you can find, and other state rules and facts!

 Best Rockhounding Sites in Arkansas & What You Can Find